ryankaye/cljs-todo/README.md

-# ClojureScript TODO
+# ClojureScript Todo

-A super simple TODO app built with ClojureScript and Reagent.
+A super simple Todo app built with ClojureScript and Reagent.

 ## Demo